 Figure 6: Variation in (A) the advective time delay; (B) the reach mean travel time; (C) the ADZ residence time and (D) the dispersive fraction as functions of discharge and vegetative cover.
-Red symbols denote runs 8 and 9, where curve areas were not fit to within the 5% tolerance as per all other runs (see discussion in section 2.4.1).
+Red symbols denote runs b8 and b9, where curve areas were not fit to within the 5% tolerance as per all other runs (see discussion in Section 2.4.1).
 Note that these data points are still included in the fitted power regression.